TechCowboy/Agon-FUN/README.md

 # Agon-FUN
-Programs written to run on the Agon Light 2
+Programs written to run on the Agon Light<br>
 All the programs require a minimum of MOS 1.03 and VDP 1.03

 ## z88dk